 The Vodafone Institute is setting up the only accelerator in Europe with a focus on start-ups that empower women through technology.

 This mission is supported by two partners: Impact Hub Berlin – with their global network of over 80 hubs and more than 15,000 members – as well as the Social Entrepreneurship Akademie – the leading competence centre for advancing and consulting founders by the four universities in Munich.

 Managing Director of Vodafone Institute for Society and Communications

 CFO of Vodafone Institute for Society and Communications

-Co-Founder and Director of Strategy and Programmes, Vodafone Institute
+Co-Founder of F-LANE, Director of Strategy and Programmes, Vodafone Institute

 Alice Steinbrück is Co-Founder of FLANE and Director of Strategy and Programmes at the Vodafone Institute Germany.
 She has gained practical experience in international and non-governmental organisations and has worked as a Senior Consultant in the economic policy department at Rambøll Management Consulting for over four years, evaluating several projects in the area of education and technology for the Federal Ministry of Education and Research and the EU Commission.
 Alice Steinbrück holds a Master of Advanced International Relations from the Diplomatic Academy of Vienna and a Bachelor of Arts and Social Sciences from the University of Maastricht.